Your health care team

 Your general practitioner (GP) will arrange the first tests to assess your symptoms.
-If these tests do not rule out cancer, you will usually be referred to a specialist, such as an endocrinologist or endocrine surgeon.
+If these tests do not rule out cancer, you will usually be referred to a specialist, such as a surgeon or endocrinologist.
 The specialist will arrange further tests.

 If thyroid cancer is diagnosed, the specialist will consider treatment options.
-Often these will be discussed with other health professionals at a multidisciplinary team (MDT) meeting.
+Sometimes these will be discussed with other health professionals at what is known as a multidisciplinary team (MDT) meeting.
 During and after treatment, you will see a range of health professionals who specialise in different aspects of your care.

 To find cancer specialists, multidisciplinary teams and hospitals in NSW or ACT, you can visit the NSW Government website CanRefer.